 As we know, the students in our classrooms now are part of what has been termed “Generation Z“.
 This is the generation that was too young to remember 9-11 (and in many cases, weren’t even born yet) and never lived in a world without the internet.
 Their entire view of life is different from previous generations….and thus, so is their style of learning.
 According to an article from EdWeek by Lauraine Genota titled Why Generation Z Learners Prefer YouTube Lessons Over Printed Books, every single survey completed showed that Generation Z found YOUTUBE to be their preferred method of information delivery.
 What does that mean for the classroom?
 We need to really rethink our strategy of using videos for teaching.
-Let me explain what that means.
+Let me explain what that means when it comes to Generation Z videos.

 (This post may contain affiliate links which won’t change your price but will share some commission.
 Please read our disclosure policy for more information.)